-The Lease grants the Company a call option to purchase the property under the terms set forth in the agreement.
-Beginning on the 37th month after the commencement of the Lease, and through the term of the Lease and any extension period, the Company has the ability to exercise its call option for two months, at every six-month interval.
-In the event that the Company desires to purchase the property prior to the 37th month after the commencement of the Lease, the Company may purchase the property subject to a make whole provision which guarantees the Landlord a 15.0% internal rate of return for the first three years.
-On February 25, 2021, the Company provided notice to CFP with its intent to exercise its call option to purchase the Production Campus.
+The Lease granted the Company a call option to purchase the property under the terms set forth in the agreement.
+Beginning on the 37th month after the commencement of the Lease, and through the term of the Lease and any extension period, the Company had the ability to exercise its call option for two months, at every six-month interval.
+In the event that the Company desired to purchase the property prior to the 37th month after the commencement of the Lease, the Company could purchase the property subject to a make whole provision which guarantees the Landlord a 15.0% internal rate of return for the first three years.

-The Lease also grants CFP a put option (the "put option") to sell the Production Campus under the terms set forth in the agreement.
-Beginning on the 85th month after commencement of the Lease, CFP has the option for two months, at every 12-month interval, to require that the Company purchase the Production Campus from CFP.
+The Lease also granted CFP a put option (the "put option") to sell the Production Campus under the terms set forth in the agreement.
+Beginning on the 85th month after commencement of the Lease, CFP had the option for two months, at every 12-month interval, to require that the Company purchase the Production Campus from CFP.

 The Company did not account for the financing transaction as a sale in July 2017, in consideration of the call and put options included in the lease agreement.
-Further, the Company has continuing involvement for improving the Production Campus through construction initiatives for additional cultivation greenhouse space.
+Further, the Company had continuing involvement for improving the Production Campus through construction initiatives for additional cultivation greenhouse space.
 Therefore, the Company's risk of loss had not transferred at the time of sale.
 The transaction was recorded as a financing arrangement for the \$9,080,000 initially received as part of the agreement.
-Payments are applied over the term of the Lease, with the Company exercising their approximately \$14,500,000 purchase option at the end of the Lease term.
-As a result of the put option, the transaction has been accounted for as a financing arrangement.
+Payments were applied over the term of the Lease, with the Company exercising their approximately \$14,500,000 purchase option at the end of the Lease term.
+As a result of the put option, the transaction had been accounted for as a financing arrangement.

-The effective interest rate after consideration of the Company's purchase option is 13.3%.
-The minimum payments included in the Lease are applied to interest over the course of the Lease with a final payment made at the end for the purchase of the Production Campus.
-Interest is accreted using the effective interest rate method during the Lease term based on the \$9,080,000 loan and a purchase at the end of the Lease term.
-The balance includes \$9,080,000 principal and accrued interest of \$1,774,839 and \$1,646,421 as at March 31, 2021 and December 31, 2020, respectively.
+The effective interest rate after consideration of the Company's purchase option was 13.3%.
+The minimum payments included in the Lease were applied to interest over the course of the Lease with a final payment made at the end for the purchase of the Production Campus.
+Interest was accreted using the effective interest rate method during the Lease term based on the \$9,080,000 loan and a purchase at the end of the Lease term.